Luxury Vacation at Big Berry: Glamping in Slovenia

-If you mix a luxury cabin with a camp site then you will have Big Berry!
+If you mix a luxury cabin with a campsite then you will have Big Berry!
 Situated in South-East Slovenia, and right on the Croatian border lies a resort with a twist.
 By staying here you get the full local experience with fresh produce delivered daily to your door, and a relaxing atmosphere to really enjoy your time in this fantastic country.
 This is a great option for a luxury vacation in Slovenia

 What is Big Berry?